-If your event is responding to a proven local, national or international event or crisis then please email us the details of your request attaching the following form, and mark it as a ‘Priority’ and send directly to the Student Activities Team ([email protected]), CC’ing the Societies and Media Manager ([email protected]) and the Activities Officer ([email protected]).
+If your event is responding to a proven local, national or international event or crisis then please email us the details of your request attaching the following form, and mark it as a ‘Priority’ and send directly to the Student Activities Team ([email protected]), CC’ing the Director of Student Experience ([email protected]) and the Activities and Engagement Officer ([email protected]).
 Providing relevant staff are on site and available to assist then we will do all we can to help facilitate your event.

 Please note you should not advertise your event until we have approved the external speaker.

 Please also note Clubs and Societies, and Officers, seeking to circumvent the standard external speaker procedure using this method without due reason will be assessed for disciplinary action.